Tips for Conserving Water Around the Home

-Don't water when it is very windy or when it has just recently rained.
+Don't water when it is very windy or when it has recently rained.

 It is easy to tell if you are under-watering your lawn.
 Watch for brown spots, or wilting, or do the trample test.
 Walk on your lawn -if your footprints remain, increase your watering time.

 Use sprinklers that release large droplets close to the ground rather than those that spray a fine mist in the air.
-Finer sprays lose more water to evaporation before it ever reaches the ground.

 Install drip or soaker hoses in flower and vegetable beds.
 These hoses deliver water right to the base of the plant, where it is most needed.